 - Shows up in the backstory of one of the protagonists in Kyoshi Rising; Wandering Minstrel Sun almost lost his previous travelling partner to a bunch of sandbenders when he bet too high in a game.
 He won, fortunately, but his partner thanked him by taking the winnings and framing him for robbery.

-- The plot of The Night the House of Cards was Built basically amounts to "Naruto enters a poker game with the most influential people in Konoha and wins (among many other things) several women and girls".
+- The plot of The Night the House of Cards was Built basically amounts to "Naruto enters a poker game with the most influential people in Konoha and wins (among many other things) several women and girls".note

 - Lucky is a literal interpretation of Mouse's canonical statement that he 'won' Harry Dresden.
 Specifically, he got Harry's guardian angel drunk and played poker with him.